 - Once the device is successfully booted, install the XposedInstaller_3.0-alpha1.apk just as any other app.

-That’s it, just install your favourite Xposed modules and bring the maximum out of your Android device.
+That’s it, just install your favorite Xposed modules and bring the maximum out of your Android device.